Scotland celebrates the Coronation of King Charles

 "The atmosphere is lovely.
 It's a big honour to be here today."

-Dylan is one of 150 nominated to come down to London to work as a volunteer over the historic weekend.
+Dylan is one of 150 people nominated to travel down to London and work as a volunteer over the historic weekend.

 He added: "Just witnessing the Coronation is something special.
-I wouldn't have made the trip down here if it hadn't been for the Scouts so it's an honour."
+I wouldn't have made the trip down here if it hadn't been for the Scouts, so it's an honour."

 The ceremony was also streamed at live at Glasgow Cathedral.